NamChaRose/Dyslexia-Friendly-Font/README.md

 >- The v with a dash below it is visually separated from u, while the w with a dash helps differentiate it from m.
 ### Visual Anchoring
 >- Dashes below certain letters are used as an anchor, to guide the readers to the right position while identifying a word.
 This feature is useful where there are long sentences and there is a confusion between two or more letters hence one is likely to read wrong word all together.
+### Familiar, Yet Distinct
+>- The letters might look stylized but the font used is not so unconventional as to fall far away from traditional kind.
+This balance makes it possible for the users not to be shocked by drastic changes while still being able to enjoy other changes that make the differentiation possible.
+### Font Design tool used
+>- [Calligraphr](https://www.calligraphr.com/en/) (an online platform for designing fonts)